hashicorp/consul/website/source/docs/faq.html.markdown

 See [`disable_anonymous_signature`](/docs/agent/options.html#disable_anonymous_signature)
 and [`disable_update_check`](/docs/agent/options.html#disable_update_check).

+## Q: How does Atlas integration work?

+Hosted Consul Enterprise in Atlas was officially deprecated on March 7th, 2017.

+There are strong alternatives available and they are listed below.

+For users on AWS the [-retry-join-ec2 configuration options](https://www.consul.io/docs/agent/options.html#_retry_join_ec2_tag_key) allow bootstrapping by automatically discovering AWS instances with a given tag key/value at startup.
+For users not on AWS the native [-join and retry-join functionality](https://www.consul.io/docs/agent/options.html#_join) can be used.

+Other features of Consul Enterprise, such as the UI and Alerts also have suitable open source alternatives.

+For replacing the UI, we recommend the [free UI packaged as part of Consul open source](https://www.consul.io/docs/agent/options.html#_ui).
+A live demo can be access at [https://demo.consul.io/ui/](https://demo.consul.io/ui/).

+For replacing alerts, we recommend the [open source Consul alerts daemon](https://github.com/acalephstorage/consul-alerts).
+This is not maintained or supported by HashiCorp, however there is active development from the community.

 ## Q: Does Consul rely on UDP Broadcast or Multicast?

 Consul uses the [Serf](https://www.serf.io) gossip protocol which relies on